Pratiksha249/JAVA_DSA/README.md

 Input a credit card number in the console.
 The program will display each step of the validation process.
 At the end, the program will tell whether the card is valid or invalid.

+<h1>📈 ShareTrader - Max Profit Calculator with 2 Transactions</h1>

+<h2>Description</h2>
+The ShareTrader program helps traders calculate the maximum profit they can earn by making at most two transactions in a day.
+A transaction consists of buying and selling shares, and the second transaction can only begin after the first one is completed.
+The program uses stock prices provided by the user and calculates the maximum possible profit step-by-step.

+This project is built in Java and designed to run interactively through the command line.

+<h2>How It Works</h2>
+<h3>Input:</h3>
+The user enters daily stock prices as a space-separated list (e.g., 10 22 5 75 65 80).
+<h3>Logic:</h3>

+The program calculates
+Maximum profit for the first transaction (left to right).
+Maximum profit for the second transaction (right to left).
+Combines both results to determine the overall maximum profit.
+Each step of the calculation is displayed for better understanding.
+<h2>Output:</h2>

+It shows the detailed profit calculation per day and prints the maximum possible profit.